-On June 14, celebrate International Bath Day by filling up a lovely bath for your children.
+On June 14th, celebrate International Bath Day by filling up a lovely bath for your children.
 Realize that bath time is a great time to discover and learn.
 With just a few bath toys or simple plastic cups, they will immediately begin to test the waves of their water lab.
 Watch and see how every child becomes a little scientist with fresh new bath time discoveries!

-HOW TO OBSERVE
+HOW TO OBSERVE #InternationalBathDay

 Make bath time fun and full of discovery!
 Like Archimedes, children can learn the basic properties of physics such as empty versus full, floating, sinking, weight, and cause and effect all while having FUN in the tub!
-Use #InternationalBathDay to share on social media.

-Legend has it that on this day Greek mathematician, scientist and scholar, Archimedes, discovered while taking a bath that an object’s volume could be accurately measured by being submerged in water!
+Legend has it that on this day, Greek mathematician, scientist, and scholar, Archimedes, discovered while taking a bath that an object’s volume could be accurately measured by being submerged in water!
 Unable to contain his excitement, Archimedes leapt out of the bathtub and yelled, “Eureka, Eureka!” as he ran through the streets of Syracuse, Greece.
-Archimedes’ exact date of birth is not known, only the year (287BC) so the day chosen to commemorate is the day that he leapt out of the bathtub, June 14th.
+No one knows the exact date of Archimedes’ birth.
+However, we do know he was born in the year 287BC.
+To honor Archimedes, we commemorate the date he leapt out of the bathtub, June 14th.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!